Gor Mahia defender Joash Onyango wins Most Valuable Player award

 The Gor Mahia defender also won best defender award where he battled Kelvin Wesonga formerly of Sony Sugar and Bandari’s Brian Otieno, who came second and third respectively.

 Francis Kahata won the Midfielder of the Year Award ahead of Hassan Abdalla (Bandari) and Wycliff Nyakeya, who was formerly at Mathare United but is now in Egypt.

 Farouk Shikalo won the Best Goalkeeper award.
 The former Bandari goalkeeper had just jetted into the country early in the day from his Tanzanian club Yanga.

 Speaking during the awards ceremony, Sports Principal Secretary Peter Kaberia said the ministry will consider sponsoring the awards.

-Kaberia said the Government will ensured the renovation of stadia are completed.
+Kaberia said the Government will ensure the renovation of stadia is completed.
 He was responding to Kenyan Premier League concerns over the poor state of stadia.

 “We have come up with a strategy to ensure that the stalled facilities are completed on time,” he said without giving a timeline.

 Kaberia also warned that sports personalities caught up in doping will be banned from representing the country even after serving the ban.